Diet Menus Slimming Challenge

 Calorie calculator

-Calorie counting is a generally accepted and very effective method of weight control.
-Each food package states exactly how many calories there are in 100g of a particular product - this makes counting calories relatively easy.
+Calorie counting is a widely accepted and highly effective method of weight management.
+Each food package shows precisely how many calories are in 100g of a particular product - this makes calorie counting relatively easy.

-Usually people start to be interested in energy consumption and calorie counting in order to lose weight, because the easiest way to lose weight is to consume fewer calories every day.
+People usually become interested in energy consumption and calorie counting when they want to lose weight because the easiest way to lose weight is to reduce the intake of calories each day.

-But how many calories does the body need to be healthy and able to function normally?
-It largely depends on age, weight, height, gender and level of physical activity - so it is different for each person.
+But how many calories does the body need to be healthy and function normally?
+This greatly depends on age, weight, height, gender and level of physical activity - so it varies from person to person.

-For example, a physically active 180-year-old 180 cm tall man needs significantly more calories than a 160 cm tall 70-year-old woman with a sedentary lifestyle.
-Adult men usually need 2,000 to 3,000 calories a day to maintain their weight, while adult women need about 1,600 to 2,400 calories a day.
+For example, a physically active 25-year-old 180 cm man needs significantly more calories than a 70-year-old 160 cm woman with a sedentary lifestyle.
+Adult men typically need 2000-3000 calories per day to maintain their weight, while adult women need around 1600-2400 calories.

-The body does not need many calories to just survive.
-However, by consuming too few calories, the body functions poorly because energy (calories) is used only for vital functions.
-Several studies show that women need to consume at least 1,200 calories a day and men at least 1,500 calories a day.
+The body doesn't need a lot of calories just to survive.
+However, taking in too few calories makes the body function poorly because energy (calories) is used only for vital functions that are essential for survival.
+Several studies have shown that women should consume at least 1200 calories and men at least 1500 calories per day.

-It is usually difficult for a layman to determine how many calories he needs in a matter of days to maintain his weight, to lose weight without gaining health, or to gain weight.
+It is usually a challenge for the novice to determine how many calories per day they need to maintain their weight, or to lose weight without harming their health, or to gain weight.

-The amount of calories needed for gradual weight loss is calculated by applying a 15% calorie deficit, and for rapid weight loss - a 30% calorie deficit.
-It is not recommended to reduce your calorie intake by more than 30% per day because Too much weight loss is bad for your health and slowing down your metabolism in the near future can have the opposite effect of losing weight.
+For gradual weight loss, the calorie requirement is calculated using a 15% calorie deficit, and for rapid weight loss, a 30% calorie deficit.
+It is not recommended to reduce calorie intake by more than 30% per day, as losing weight too quickly is harmful to health and may have the opposite effect of slowing down metabolism in the near future - regaining the weight lost.

 Sources: